 17.4.4.1 Bundled Job Placement—Benchmark C Service Description

-To meet Benchmark C, the customer must maintain competitive integrated employment for 90 cumulative calendar days, starting the first day worked on the job, with the customer working in a job achieving one of the six-digit SOCs listed within the employment goals, 100 percent of the non-negotiable employment conditions, and 50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B and Status Report.
+To meet Benchmark C, the customer must:

+Maintain a job 90 days, with the customer working in a job with same employer in the same position, achieving the following as identified on the VR1845B, Bundled Job Placement Services Plan-Part B and Status Report:

+the employment goal on form by matching one of the six-digit SOCs based on the job tasks the customer is performing which are included in the O’Net description (not based on the customer’s job title);

+100 percent of the non-negotiable employment conditions; and

+50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Plan-Part B and Status Report.

-.
-The count begins over at day one and continues until the customer reaches 90 days of employment in the new position
+When a customer accepts a new position with the same or new employer, the customer must work 90 days in the new position.
+The count begins over at day one and continues until the customer reaches 90 days of employment in the new position prior to achievement of Benchmark C. The provider must resubmit an updated VR1845B for each benchmark.
+Each Benchmark is paid only once for each customer.

-The job placement specialist must have at least two visits with the customer between the 45th and 90th day of employment and monitor the customer's job placement to ensure the customer:
+The job placement specialist must have at least two visits with the customer between the 46th and 90th day of employment and must monitor the customer's job placement to ensure the customer:

 continues to meet the employer's expectations; and